Engineering-Park/media/Getting Started in the Engineering Park.md

+# Getting Started in the Engineering Park
+Revision 2

 ## Introduction
 Welcome to the Engineering Park.
 We are so glad to have you participating in our community.
 This guide describes how to get up and running.